ARPA-SIMC/arkimet/doc/ds-simple.md

 - [deleted] segments are removed from the index
 - [archive age] segments are repacked if needed, then moved to .archive/last
 - [delete age] segments are deleted
+- [unaligned] segments are not touched

 ## Check and repack on dir segments

 ### During check

+- the segment must be a directory [unaligned]
+- the size of each data file must match the data size exactly [corrupted]
 - the segment must exist [deleted]
 - all data known by the index for this segment must be present on disk [unaligned]
 - no pair of (offset, size) data spans from the index can overlap [unaligned]